Loquat trees are beautiful, high yield fruit trees, but many people don’t realize that these trees can grow quite large if they’re not kept in check.

 Compact loquat trees are ideal for small backyards and they provide attractive foliage and delicious fruit without crowding out other plants.

-Small loquat trees are also easier to manage when it comes to pruning and harvesting.
+As a landscape gardener I’ve found that small loquat trees are much easier to manage when it comes to pruning and harvesting.

 This saves a lot of time and effort and helps prevent injuries from climbing ladders or using extendable tools.